stealingudc/godot-addon-resource-registry/README.md

 Note that this is not recursive.
 If you entered `res://resources/items`, this will not look for any files in, for example: `res://resources/items/swords`.
 You should create a new Resource class for that (trust me, you should've done that either way).

+After this, you should be good to go.
+You may use any of the `ResourceRegistry`'s functions for resource comparison and it should automatically pick up on what Resources you actually have declared.

 Functionality
 ---------------
 *Skip this part if you're not a nerd.*